Dantonio ties school record with his seventh AP Top 25 finish; Spartans also finish No. 16 in the Amway Coaches Poll.

 MSU's special teams featured the school's all-time leading kicker in Brett Swenson, who scored 377 career points.
 A first-team All-Big Ten selection and Lou Groza Award semifinalist, Swenson also became MSU's career leader in field goals (71 made) and extra points (164 made) during the 2009 season.
 He closed out his career ranked among the Big Ten's all-time leaders in kick scoring (second), field goals (tied for third), total points (fourth) and extra points (sixth).

 One of 15 semifinalists for the George Munger Coach of the Year Award, Dantonio had a breakthrough season as a head coach in 2008.
 Under his leadership, the Spartans went 9-3 in the regular season and compiled a 6-2 record in the Big Ten, the best league mark for the program since 1999.
 Michigan State defeated five bowl-bound teams, with victories over Florida Atlantic, Notre Dame, Iowa, Northwestern and Wisconsin.
-The Spartans, who made their first New Year's Day Bowl appearance in nine seasons, finished the season ranked No. 24 in both the Associated Press and USA Today Polls.
+The Spartans, who made their first New Year's Day Bowl appearance in nine seasons (Capital One Bowl vs. Georgia), finished the season ranked No. 24 in both the Associated Press and USA Today Polls.

 Three Michigan State players were named first-team All-Big Ten by the league's head coaches: senior running back Javon Ringer, senior safety Otis Wiley and Jones.
 A total of 15 Spartans received All-Big Ten recognition on the first team, second team or honorable mention.